octopusthink/octopusthink.com/src/content/pages/about.md

 ---
-title: 'Who we are'
+title: Who we are
-summary: 'Hello there!
-Octopus Think is a digital design & development agency based in Scotland.'
+summary: Octopus Think is a design & development duo based in Scotland.
+We build inclusive, usable, and smart digital products.
+We love open source and are frequent contributors  to major  open source projects.
+We believe technology is  a tool to make the world a better place, and we are guided by ethical decision-making.
+summaryExtra: Oh, and we really like strange ocean creatures. 🐙
 metaDescription: Octopus Think is a digital design & development agency based in Scotland.
+component: About
 ---

-We believe that staying small allows us to be nimble and adapt easily, and we pride ourselves in building great digital products whilst remaining flexible and responsive throughout the process.
+## We care about things.

+We believe that technology can be a tool to improve people's lives.
+As technology becomes more intertwined in our everyday lives, it becomes more important that we build products thoughtfully and empathically.
+Our mission is to leverage everything we've learned to make the world a little bit better—one website, app, or visualisation at a time.

+We care deeply about making the world a better, fairer place, and we're not willing to compromise our values to make a quick quid.
+We make the most ethical decisions possible, from the projects we take on (sorry, Monsanto: we're not interested) to the tools we use.
+We work with governments so vital services are accessible and friendly; we leverage our experience with big companies to help small businesses realise big ideas.

+## We don't do busy work.

+Staying small allows us to be nimble and adapt easily.
+We get things done without getting bogged down in endless meetings or onerous administrative overhead.
+If we can take a boring task off your plate so you can direct your energy better—we'll be delighted.

+We love automation and efficiency, which is a thread that runs through all of our work.
+Want to talk about tooling and improving your workflows?
+We love that kind of thing, and it's evidenced in our best work.

+## We get things *done*.

-Together, we have over thirty years of experience.
-We've worked on a wide range of projects with clients of all sizes: from Firefox Add-ons to the new WordPress editor, we've built experiences for hundreds of millions of users across the world.
+We've been on the Internet since MUDs and Mosaic.
+We've worked on a wide range of projects with clients of all sizes.
+We've built experiences for hundreds of millions of users across the world.
+We've contributed thousands of hours to major open-source software projects.
+We've spoken at conferences all over the world.
+We've taught, mentored, and encouraged all sorts of different people.

+We eschew clever for **simple**, exclusive for **open**, and safety for **boldness**.

 ## Who are we?